codingoverdrive/go-soduku/README.md

 go run main.go
 ```

-To solve a different puzzle, modify the board two dimensional array in cmd/solver/main.go
+To solve a different puzzle, modify the board two dimensional array in `cmd/solver/main.go` or add your own tests in `sodukusolver/solver_test.go`

 The 9x9 array represents a soduku board